zstein13/enpm702-fall-2025/docs/source/lecture8/design/requirement_analysis.rst

 Assumptions and Scope
 -------------------------

-- A single Vehicle has exactly one Engine.
+- A Vehicle contains one or more Sensors for navigation and safety.
+- A Fleet may contain zero or more Vehicles; vehicles can be added or removed dynamically.
-- A Driver may or may not be in control at any given time.
+- A Person may ride in zero or one Vehicle at any given time.
-- A Vehicle may follow **zero or one** current Route; Routes may be reused across vehicles over time.
+- A Vehicle may follow **zero or one** current Route; Routes may be shared or reused across vehicles.
-- Real hardware effects are simulated; timings refer to software execution in the target environment.
+- Sensor readings are simulated; timings refer to software execution in the target environment.
 - All domain entities are organized within the ``transportation`` namespace in the C++ implementation.
 - Language-agnostic design allows implementation in multiple programming languages while maintaining conceptual integrity.
+- The system focuses on core ride-hailing functionality; payment processing and user authentication are out of scope.

 -----------------------
 Verification Approach
 -----------------------

-- **Unit tests** for Vehicle state guards, Engine delegation, and subtype-specific ``drive()`` behavior within the ``transportation`` namespace.
+- **Unit tests** for Vehicle state management, Sensor data reading, Fleet operations, and subtype-specific behavior within the ``transportation`` namespace.
-- **Integration tests** for Driver–Vehicle interactions and Route assignment and traversal across namespace boundaries.
+- **Integration tests** for Person–Fleet–Vehicle interactions, route navigation, and passenger boarding/exiting across namespace boundaries.
 - **Contract tests** for repository and gateway adapters (Infrastructure) to ensure stable interfaces with domain entities.
 - **Static analysis** for dependency direction, absence of forbidden couplings, proper namespace usage, and cyclic dependency metrics.
 - **Namespace verification** to ensure all domain classes are properly encapsulated within ``transportation`` and no global namespace pollution occurs.
-- **Performance tests** to validate engine operations complete within 200 ms and route segment retrieval within 50 ms under nominal load.
+- **Performance tests** to validate sensor reading completes within 50 ms per sensor and route optimization within 500 ms under nominal load.
-- **Safety tests** to verify invalid state transitions are properly rejected with appropriate error codes in 100% of negative test cases.
+- **Safety tests** to verify invalid state transitions (e.g., boarding while moving) are properly rejected with appropriate error codes in 100% of negative test cases.
-- **Code coverage analysis** ensuring > 95% branch coverage on polymorphic drive logic across all vehicle subtypes.
+- **Code coverage analysis** ensuring > 95% branch coverage on polymorphic vehicle behavior across RoboTaxi and RoboShuttle subtypes.
+- **Reliability tests** for sensor failure handling and graceful degradation under fault conditions.